outscale/exercising-k8s-the-hardway/README.md

 export TF_VAR_region="eu-west-2"
 ```

-By editing ['terraform.tfvars'](terraform.tfvars), you can adjust the number of nodes, kubernetes version, etc.
+By editing ['terraform.tfvars'](terraform.tfvars), you can adjust the number of nodes, kubernetes version, enabling CCM, etc.
 Depending of your operating system, you may have to adapt `terraform_os` and `terraform_arch` variables.

 For macOS: